fawadabbasi/tennis_game/README.md

 ## Testing

 PHPUnit is pre-configured to run tests.
 PHPUnit can be run using a composer script.
-To run the unit tests, from the root of the PHP kata run:
+To run the unit tests,

 ```shell script
 composer test